konnidex/konnidex/README.md

     color: #d4c369;
     font-size: 18px;
 ">
-    *Take screenshot and submit vote
+    *Slide the visible slider , add the players to the team <br>take screenshot and submit vote.
 </p>

 <a style="